 Eosinophilic Esophagitis (EoE) is a condition that is continuing to get more and more attention in the medical community, which means the public is learning more about it too.
 Unfortunately though, the management options for EoE are not black and white.
 EoE may be managed either with medication, which has known long-term side effects, or nutrition management, which has been shown extremely effective, but may be difficult to follow for some families.

 Medications used to manage EoE are all steroids, and at this point no medication has FDA approval for EoE.
 Steroids have been shown to be effective in managing EoE for more than half of patients.
 However, steroids may not be the best long-term solution for everyone.
 Many families who choose to use steroids may mix the medication recommended by their physician with Neocate Nutra.
 This is because Neocate Nutra thickens, so can help to coat the esophagus with the steroid.
 This use of Neocate Nutra was even studied by a medical team and you can read about their published research.

-As EoE is a chronic condition, management with nutrition therapy is often discussed and preferred by many families over steroids.
-Here are nutritional therapy options for EoE:
+As EoE is a chronic condition, management with nutrition is often discussed and preferred by many families over steroids.
+Here are nutritional management options for EoE:

 - Elemental Diet – A diet consisting almost exclusively of amino acid-based (or elemental) products.

 - Elimination Diets – The removal of allergens from the diet.

 - Tailored Elimination – Elimination of specific allergens based on allergy testing